OSOSystem/oso-backend/README.md

 To build a docker image for the backend we provide this [Dockerfile](Dockerfile).
 It will be used by ``docker-compose`` in the [Starting](#starting) section.

 ---

-### Nginx
-We use it primarily as reverse Proxy which supports HTTPS.
-The Certificates are generated with Let's Encrypt.

----